First aid for burns

-- Check them for any other injuries or signs of distress (such as trouble breathing).
+- Check for any other injuries or symptoms (such as difficulty breathing).

 - Do not apply creams or ointments to the burn.

-- Cover the burn with cling film, and take your pet straight to the vet.
-Your vet will assess the severity of the burns and will use specialist dressings to treat them.
-They may need to give your pet other treatments such as antibiotics and pain relief.
+- Your vet will assess the severity of the burns and use specialist dressings to treat them.
+They may also need to give your pet other treatments such as antibiotics, drips and pain relief.

-- Always take your pet to your vet for a burn, no matter what size.
+- Always call your vet if your pet has been burnt, no matter what the size.

 Thank you for your feedback

 Want to hear more about PDSA and get pet care tips from our vet experts?Sign up to our e-newsletter